 Attention to detail.
 An eye for detail is a must and will help a business owner ensure they do a quality, thorough cleaning job.

 Customer service skills.
 Running a boat cleaning business involves frequently working with customers, so strong customer service skills are important.

 Networking skills.
 A business owner who has strong networking skills will be able to build up the business and make important connections with dock owners and more.

-Common startup costs for a boat cleaning business include:
+The NAICS code for a boat cleaning business is 713930.